Join a global learning community for accelerated development of skills in virtual collaboration for health and care improvement.

 - A virtual assessment of competency to finish the programme and a certificate of competency

-- A licence for a virtual platform for the first 12 months
+- Access to a licence for a virtual platform for the first 12 months

 - Availability of the Horizons team for up to six months afterwards to give you advice and guidance